Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Method and Results

 Results for a number of different scenarios are summarized in Fig \ref{fig:imagined}.
 The top Fig \ref{fig:imagined}a illustrates by a number of screenshots, how the cartpole evolves under its true dynamics (top row) and under predicted dynamics for the same start state and action sequence (bottom row).
 Actions were eight left pushes.
 The bottom row images were generated by manually setting the cartpole's state to $\V{\hat u}_t$, rendering the environment, and then capturing the screen.
 From visual inspection one may conclude that both sequences agree very well.

-A slightly more quantitative analysis of prediction quality is given by plotting the time evolution of $x$ (in arbitrary units as provided by the gym environment) \ch{and $\theta$ under true (dashed) and predicted (solid) dynamics.
-Fig \ref{fig:imagined}b and Fig \ref{fig:imagined}c show how $x$ and $\theta$ evolve over time, where} blue traces correspond to eight left pushes and red traces to eight right pushes. \ch{Fig. \ref{fig:imagined}d displays the time evolution of $\theta$ under five different random action sequences and initial conditions of the cartpole.
-Corresponding real and simulated dynamics are plotted in the same colour.} Although the coincidence is not perfect, the general features of the resulting motions (shifting and tilting to the correct direction) are captured quite well. \ch{In order to quantify the prediction quality, simulated and true dynamics were generated repeatedly under 100 different random action sequences and cartpole initializations, and the RMSE between real and predicted angle was computed per time step of prediction horizon.
+A slightly more quantitative analysis of prediction quality is given by plotting the time evolution of $x$ (in arbitrary units as provided by the gym environment) and $\theta$ under true (dashed) and predicted (solid) dynamics.
+Fig \ref{fig:imagined}b and Fig \ref{fig:imagined}c show how $x$ and $\theta$ evolve over time, where blue traces correspond to eight left pushes and red traces to eight right pushes.
+Fig. \ref{fig:imagined}d displays the time evolution of $\theta$ under five different random action sequences and initial conditions of the cartpole.
+Corresponding real and simulated dynamics are plotted in the same colour.
+Although the coincidence is not perfect, the general features of the resulting motions (shifting and tilting to the correct direction) are captured quite well.
+In order to quantify the prediction quality, simulated and true dynamics were generated repeatedly under 100 different random action sequences and cartpole initializations, and the RMSE between real and predicted angle was computed per time step of prediction horizon.
 The results are summarized in Table \ref{tab:rmse}.
-The values moderately increase from 0.028 rad to 0.0423 rad as the number of time steps into the future increases, corresponding to a relative error of 15 to 20 percent when comparing to the absolute range of $\theta$ values.}
+The values moderately increase from 0.028 rad to 0.0423 rad as the number of time steps into the future increases, corresponding to a relative error of 15 to 20 percent when comparing to the absolute range of $\theta$ values.

-Finally, in order to \ch{visualize} the prediction performance on a longer and more complicated sequence, the comparison was run under an action sequence of length $39$, which elicits an oscillation (Fig \ref{fig:imagined}e).
-The gym environment initializes the cartpole's start state with small random numbers, resulting in a small \ch{negative} initial value for $\theta$ in this case.
-As a consequence, in the true dynamics (dashed line) a slowly accelerating tilt to the right under gravity (drift of $\theta$) is superimposed with the faster oscillation evoked by the action sequence.
+Finally, in order to visualize the prediction performance on a longer and more complicated sequence, the comparison was run under an action sequence of length $39$, which elicits an oscillation (Fig \ref{fig:imagined}e).
+The gym environment initializes the cartpole's start state with small random numbers, resulting in a small positive initial value for $\theta$ in this case.
+As a consequence, in the true dynamics (dashed line) a slowly accelerating tilt to the right, in the direction of increasing $\theta$, under gravity is superimposed with the faster oscillation evoked by the action sequence.